 3. How long does it take

-This can be on a case by case basis however they are most commonly completed same day or next business day depending on the number of items.
-For valuations with a lot of items it can take 5-10 business days to complete, a time frame will be quoted to you upon taking in a valuation.
+This can be on a case by case basis however, they are most commonly completed same day or next business day depending on the number of items.
+For valuations with a large quantity of pieces it can take 5-10 business days to complete, a time frame will be quoted to you upon taking in a valuation.
 Unfortunately we cannot complete valuations while you wait.